-I was born with Music!
-Am I bragging too much?
-Come on, just joking…): it was 1964, the Rolling Stones had just published their first album, the Beatles their second and third, and Bob Dylan sang about times that were a-changing; that album was out just two days …before me.
+And I was actually born with Music!
+(I’m not bragging, I’m just making fun of myself).
+I was born in 1964, the Rolling Stones had just published their first album, the Beatles their second and third, and Bob Dylan sang about times that were a-changing; that album was out just two days …before me.
 My earliest memory is about music: one of my mum’s brothers was making me swap records on a small white turntable while adults were dancing.
 They tell me it was the carnival of ’66 in Rome, therefore I should have been 1 and a half years old…

 I’ve never been particularly sensible to arts at first.
 I tried to remedy this going sometimes to see expositions and to visit museums.
 But with Music this has never been a problem.
 It is the only art form that really grabs me from within, on very sensitive receptors.
 We can talk about anything, whatever the subject I won’t be prejudicial, I will be open to discussions and I will try to be fairly moderate.
 Not with Music.
 I’m wearing blinkers here.
 I just can’t bear listening to Music I don’t like.
 Music I do not like: it does not mean it is not good Music!
 I have no problems in recognizing artistic and musical value, but if I don’t like the product for any reason, there’s nothing I can do, I just can’t stand listening to it and I clearly state it.
 Really, this is the only subject where I am like this.
 When forced to listen to Music I don’t like, I become nervous, even irritable.
 I can’t stand it.
 I think this is due to the fact that Music can reach deep inside myself, affecting my mental state, channeling the artist’s feelings directly.
 For me this is not easily attainable with other forms of art.
 At least until some time ago.